-2. As many as 1 in 4 people who receive prescription opioids long-term for noncancer pain in primary care settings struggles with addiction.
+2. As many as 1 in 5 people receive prescription opioids long-term for noncancer pain in primary care settings.

-Do you know someone in pain?
-Encourage them to talk to their physician or physical therapist about safe ways to manage pain.
+If you know someone in pain, encourage them to talk to their physician or PT about safe ways to manage pain.

-The American Physical Therapy Association’s #ChoosePT campaign raises awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
+The American Physical Therapy Association’s #ChoosePT campaign is raising awareness about the dangers of prescription opioids, and encourages consumers and prescribers to choose safer alternatives like physical therapy for most chronic pain management.

 Centers for Disease Control and Prevention.
 US drug overdose deaths continue to rise; increase fueled by synthetic opioids.
 Updated March 29, 2018.
 Accessed July 26, 2018.

 Centers for Disease Control and Prevention.
 Prescribing data.
 Updated August 30, 2017.
 Accessed July 26, 2018.

 Centers for Disease Control and Prevention.
 Opioid basics.
 Updated August 27, 2017.
 Accessed July 26, 2018.